Grants policy guidelines

 The Trustees may occasionally consider larger

-programme for this, and contenders will be identified from the normal grant
+process for this, and contenders will be identified from the normal grant

 |